NetObjects Net Income

 One of the main advantages of trading using pair correlations is that every trade hedges away some risk.
 Because there are two separate transactions required, even if NetObjects position performs unexpectedly, the other equity can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in NetObjects will appreciate offsetting losses from the drop in the long position's value.

-The correlation of FirstEnergy is a statistical measure of how it moves in relation to other instruments.
+The correlation of Carnival is a statistical measure of how it moves in relation to other instruments.
 This measure is expressed in what is known as the correlation coefficient, which ranges between -1 and +1.
-A perfect positive correlation (i.e., a correlation coefficient of +1) implies that as FirstEnergy moves, either up or down, the other security will move in the same direction.
-Alternatively, perfect negative correlation means that if FirstEnergy moves in either direction, the perfectly negatively correlated security will move in the opposite direction.
+A perfect positive correlation (i.e., a correlation coefficient of +1) implies that as Carnival moves, either up or down, the other security will move in the same direction.
+Alternatively, perfect negative correlation means that if Carnival moves in either direction, the perfectly negatively correlated security will move in the opposite direction.
 If the correlation is 0, the equities are not correlated; they are entirely random.
 A correlation greater than 0.8 is generally described as strong, whereas a correlation less than 0.5 is generally considered weak.

-Correlation analysis and pair trading evaluation for FirstEnergy can also be used as hedging techniques within a particular sector or industry or even over random equities to generate a better risk-adjusted return on your portfolios.
+Correlation analysis and pair trading evaluation for Carnival can also be used as hedging techniques within a particular sector or industry or even over random equities to generate a better risk-adjusted return on your portfolios.

 Pair CorrelationCorrelation Matching

 Check out Correlation Analysis to better understand how to build diversified portfolios.
-Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in persons.
+Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in poverty.

 Other Consideration for investing in NetObjects Stock